swellhunter/blinkwdt/README.md

 A possible (destructive) enhancement would be to increment the WDTO value, storing it in EEPROM between boots.

 It works in any case.

+As an observation, the state of the output pin is apparently preserved through a WDT reboot.
+I was previously led to believe that this should not be happening, and the device should run through a stage of resetting such things to default initialised values.

+(Although traditionally this did not even happen for the stack pointer, and this is a recent enhancement on newer devices.).

+So I really cannot see the difference between using the WDT for a forced reboot after an intentional stall and :

+SP    = RAMEND;
+MCUSR = 0;
+SREG  = 0;
+asm("RJMP 0");